Why give away services for free?

 Donating consulting services enhances nonprofits in a very unique way.
 It’s a seed that continues to grow after it is planted.
 Our donation of a messaging framework is a tool that can be used many times over and influence future business decisions, allowing Key to Change to more effectively tackle its important social cause.

-“I loved working with Keith and his team at the Spur Group.
+“I loved working with Keith and his team at Spur Reply.
 Timely, efficient, smart and creative, which brought to life a project that only real professionals, could do.
 I’m most appreciative to Keith and Spur for the fine work they have done for Key to Change”.